 Now, we’ll cover alternate words you can use for all the rudimentary terminology usually used for food and food-related words.
 The last thing you want is for someone to discover you really love food so they start talking about “masticating” issues, but you don’t know quite how to respond.
 So, we’ve created a short list of words that you, as a food lover (and anyone in the food realm), should know.
 Plus, you can use this vocabulary in place of those humdrum words that have already been used a billion times.

 A word of advice: Use these words sparingly.
-Don’t start spitting out them out in random conversations, otherwise you’ll sound like a pompous a**, kind of like a scene in Idiocracy (a 2006 comedy film predicting life in 2505).
+Don’t start spitting out them out in random conversations, otherwise, you’ll sound like pompous—like a scene in Idiocracy (a 2006 comedy film predicting life in 2505).

 Other words for “food”:

 - aliment – food; anything edible that nourishes

 - comestible – edible, or an item of food